SHIT FOR BRAINS

 “Murder…of my dog,” and they all break up.

 We chat.
 The tension in the cell disappears.
-My only worry is if some football jock gets thrown in with us, will I have to fight him? instantly the jock shows up.
+My only worry is if some football jock gets thrown in with us, will I have to fight him?
+Instantly the jock shows up.
 He gives me the stare, which I quickly avert.
 We leave each other alone.
 Half the kids move back to his side.
 Balance of power establish.
 Fatty remains out in the corner.

 That’s all I remember but I do know I repeatedly go back to that nightmare.
 Boys fear juvie, it’s imprinted in our DNA or by fascist teachers.
 My greatest fear is facing Jace’s killer brother Jeff behind bars.
 No chance I won’t kill him.
 Maybe I better stay out of trouble.
 I’m just shit for brains, right?

 ‘Sonnets’ comes out of this period.
 It takes me days to slog through the first ones where Shakespeare is trying to convince a secret boyfriend to stay straight and raise a family.
-Then Will S runs away from his wife to be with him.

 It’s in Sonnet #27, I finally feel a spark of honest love and life.